Make a strong first impression on LinkedIn.

 Let your personality shine through

-The recruiter reading your LinkedIn profile summary has not met you face-to-face.
-They have zero idea of who you are or how very charming you may be.
+The recruiter or company reading your LinkedIn profile summary has not met you face to face.
+They have no idea of who you are or how very charming you may be.
 This is where your LinkedIn profile summary differs most from your CV, because you can let some of that award-winning personality shine through in your writing.
 This technique is used in the best LinkedIn profile summaries, and it can really work wonders when you get it right.

 'After the realization set in that I will not be making it as a pro footballer or Wimbledon great (I wasn't close), I spent many evenings trawling the local press and digital job boards seeking the dream role that was out of reach.
 So it is no surprise that I now work in an industry which rewards me for helping people realize their potential and setting them on their way to achieving great things.'

-Note: The key word here is ‘show’.
-Don’t make the mistake of writing: ‘I’m a funny, warm person…’ in your summary.
-Let it come through naturally!
+Note: The key word here is 'show'.
+Don't make the mistake of writing: 'I'm a funny, warm person…' in your summary.
+Paint the picture and let it come through naturally!

 Explain what you do (briefly)

 What exactly do you do, anyway?
 Your regular job duties and work history may cover a whole range of things, but you shouldn't babble in your LinkedIn profile summary.
 Instead, condense what it is that you do down into a manageable paragraph.
 Be concise and clear.
 The best summaries give a taste of the person's expertise and previous roles without getting too bogged down in the everyday, nitty-gritty details.
 Dedicate just a couple of sentences to your role and be clear.

 Show off your talents